-EU confronts Chinese subsidies with electric car probe
+Eu Confronts Chinese Subsidies With Electric Car Probe

-Brussels will investigate Chinese state subsidies for electric cars, the EU chief said Wednesday, vowing to defend Europe's industry from unfair competition.
+(MENAFN- Jordan Times) STRASBOURG - Brussels will investigate Chinese state subsidies for electric cars, the EU chief said on Wednesday, vowing to defend Europe's industry from unfair competition.

 The move is a victory for France which has expressed concerns that Europe will fall behind during the green transition if it is not more assertive when confronted with China's alleged protectionism.